Kendel A. Paulsen, MA, BCC

 Tom Ciolkosz, Senior Vice President, Nonprofit Banker

-Tom joined Access National Bank in 2009 as a Vice President, Relationship Manager and is the lead manager for the CPA and Nonprofit/Association segment teams with over 25 years of experience in the banking industry.
-Tom is responsible for business development, relationship management and executing the strategy for the CPA and Nonprofit segment teams.
+Tom joined Access National Bank in 2009 as a Senior Vice President, Relationship Manager and is the Team Lead for the Nonprofit/Association segment team with over 25 years of experience in the banking industry.
+Tom is responsible for business development, relationship management and executing the strategy for the Nonprofit segment team.

 He works with clients of all types of small businesses including CPA’s, government contractors, trade associations, nonprofits and companies with up to $200 million in revenue.

 Tom serves as a member of the Board of Directors for Greater Washington Society of CPA’s (GWSCPA), Loudoun Hunger Relief and Brain Injury Services.
-He is also involved with various associations including ASAE, FAR, VSCPA, and GWSCPA where he serves on the Education and Programs Committee.
+He is also involved with various associations including ASAE, FAR, and GWSCPA where he serves on the Education and Programs Committee.

 Tom is a resident of western Loudoun County where he lives with his three boys.

 Rick Ferraro experienced an acquired brain injury two decades ago.
 He holds deep empathy for those suffering similar injuries because of his own personal experience, and appreciates the time and energy that caregivers provide to assisting those in need.
 He sees his purpose on the BIS Board to assist the local community in making the journey, together, in helping BIS clients recover, restore hope, and cope with the impact of their injuries.
 Hopefully, BIS can help families, clients, and caregivers make this journey a little easier.
 As Past Board President, he brings his business and leadership skills to the operations of the Board and the BIS organization.